patrickpcribeiro/patrickpcribeiro/README.md

 Full Stack Software Developer
 -----------------------------
-I'm a 7 years old developer and hacking since I was 19.
+I'm a developer with 7 years of experience and hacking since I was 19.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.

 I am also a student at [Universidade Federal do Espirito Santo - UFES](https://www.ufes.br).